Waco Chapter 13 Bankruptcy Attorney

 Serving Clients Throughout Central Texas

-When you are considering bankruptcy in Waco, Killeen or elsewhere in Texas, Erin B. Shank and her paralegals are here to help.
-Erin has been practicing bankruptcy law for 40 years and her practice is dedicated exclusively to bankruptcy law.
+When you are considering bankruptcy in Waco, Killeen, or elsewhere in Texas, Erin B. Shank and her paralegals are here to help.
+Erin has been practicing bankruptcy law for 40 years, and her services are dedicated exclusively to bankruptcy law in Killeen & Waco.

 Erin is committed to your safety and your convenience: